BOAC Flight 712: Flight

 In the control tower, the takeoff had been observed by John Davis, who saw what he initially thought was the sun reflecting off the aircraft's wing during its initial climb.
 Davis quickly realised that the aircraft was on fire.
 Davis instructed Flight 712 to make a left turn, with the intention that the aircraft would land on runway 28L.
 He hit the "crash button" which alerted the emergency services and declared an aircraft accident.
 The emergency services were informed of the type of aircraft involved and given a meeting point at which they were to assemble.

 By this time, the windows on the port side at the rear of the fuselage were beginning to melt.
 As the aircraft flew over Thorpe the burning engine broke away from its mounting (Note: The 707's engine pylons were made from magnesium and were designed to burn through in the case of an uncontained engine fire, to prevent the fire from reaching the wing fuel tanks.); no one on the ground was injured.
 At this time, the undercarriage was lowered and full flap selected.
 The flaps stopped three degrees short of their full travel.
 The aircraft was at a height of 3000 ft and flying at 225 kn.
 Cabin crew member Jennifer Suares repeated the emergency landing drill for passengers.

-The crew realised that the aircraft would not last long enough to enable a landing back on 28L and declared a Mayday.
+The crew realised that the aircraft would not last long enough to land back on 28L and declared a mayday at 16:29.
 Davis cleared the aircraft to land on runway 05R, which was 7733 ft long.
 He also instructed two other aircraft to perform a go-around, as runway 05R crossed runway 28R, which they were due to land on and Davis did not know whether Flight 712 would be able to stop before reaching that runway.
 The crew accepted Davis's offer of runway 05R, even though it was much shorter and not equipped with ILS.
 Taylor was able to safely land the aircraft on 05R, using wheel brakes and thrust reversing the outboard engines to halt the aircraft.
 The aircraft touched down about 400 yd beyond the threshold and stopped in 1400 yd.
 Taylor asked Davis for permission to evacuate, but the cabin crew were already opening the emergency doors.
 The flight crew started the fire drill, but the port wing exploded before this could be completed.
 As a result, the fire shut off handles were not pulled, and the booster pumps and electrical supply were left switched on.
-Due to the short period of time between the Mayday being declared at 16:29 and the aircraft landing at 16:31, there was no time for the emergency services to lay a carpet of foam, which was standard practice at the time.
+Due to the short period of time between the mayday being declared at 16:29 and the aircraft landing at 16:31, there was no time for the emergency services to lay a carpet of foam, which was standard practice at the time.